 NOTE: Contact your health professional if you need information about how to manage your side effects.
 The Canada Vigilance Program does not provide medical advice.

 Storage:

-- Store LIXIANA at room temperature between 15°C to 30°C. - Keep in a safe place out of the reach and sight of children.
+- Store LIXIANA at room temperature between 15°C to 30°C. - Keep out of reach and sight of children.

 If you want more information about LIXIANA: